Galactic-Kitchen/Galactic-Kitchen.github.io/README.md

 # Galactic-Kitchen.github.io
-Repository hosting my website when it will be finished.
+### Repository hosting my website with Github Pages.
-It should come online when i'm happy with its state.
+It is not yet finished but you can go browse it
+The state will definitely change but feedback is always appreciated.